 Before joining the OU, I worked in the Centre for Applied Childhood Studies (University of Huddersfield), the Centre for Interdisciplinary Gender Studies (University of Leeds) and the Department of Sociology and Gender Studies (University of Hull).
 I started academic life in the School of Media (University of Humberside).
 I have a PhD Women’s Studies/Sociology from the University of York (2002).

 My research and innovative impact activities have been recognised by three prestigious awards: the BSA Philip Abrams Memorial prize (2009) for best sole-authored first book in Sociology, the Open University Engaging Research Award (2014), the Evelyn Gillian Research Impact Award (2016).
+I am coordinating research impact for Sociology, Social Policy and Criminology for REF2021.

 Recent doctoral research student supervision includes: